-During 2013, two issues associated with the Plan's statutory provisions were identified which are being addressed in the 2014 session of the New Hampshire Legislature.
-The first issue deals with changes in New Hampshire's marriage laws which have changed in recent years and were no longer in concert with the Plan's definition of "spouse".
-The other issue involves the redefinition of a contract year by the Manchester School District.
-The legislative amendments sought by the MECRS Board of Trustees, supported by the Manchester School Board and the Board of Mayor & Aldermen, are designed to keep Plan definitions in sync with other New Hampshire laws and with employment practices of the City.
-Those changes are embodied in Senate Bill 225 in the 2014 legislative session.
+During 2014, two issues associated with the Plan's statutory provisions which were identified in 2013 were addressed in the 2014 session of the New Hampshire Legislature.
+The first issue dealt with changes in New Hampshire's marriage laws which have changed in recent years and were no longer in concert with the Plan's definition of "spouse".
+The other issue involved the redefinition of a contract year by the Manchester School District.
+Both issues were resolved with the passage of Senate Bill 225 early in the year.

 I am also pleased to report that the MECRS applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
-In order to receive the award, plans must meet requirements established by the PPCC and this is the eleventh year in a row that MECRS receives an award from the PPCC.
+In order to receive the award, plans must meet requirements established by the PPCC and this is the twelfth year in a row that MECRS receives an award from the PPCC.